 Today we'll take a look at the awards a legionary can acquire in the game.
 Awards are worth a lot of points, especially the most important ones, and points...

 No articles were found matching the criteria specified.
 We suggest you try the article list with no filter applied, to browse all available.
 Post article and help us achieve our mission of showcasing the best content from all developers.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.

 This demo contains the first three parts of the game.
 Unzip the file and run the installer.
-Feedbacks are greatly appreciated.
+Feedback is greatly appreciated.

 No files were found matching the criteria specified.
 We suggest you try the file list with no filter applied, to browse all available.
 Add file and help us achieve our mission of showcasing the best content from all developers.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.